Ayanfe19/pern-app-with-aks-and-helm/README.md

-# pern-stack-example
+# PERN APP WITH AKS & HELM

-Example Project on how to develop and build PERN Stack
+An example project on how to deploy a PERN app, on AKS using helm.

-# pern-app-with-aks-and-helm
+Steps:

+## 1.